mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

 This time, the complete example is around 450 lines of textual templates.
 Are there ways to reduce the size of the infrastructure definition?

 Yes, by raising the level of abstraction.
-It's possible with Terraform's modules, or by using other, more specilized tools.
+It's possible with Terraform's modules, or by using other, more specialized tools.

 Serverless Framework and SAM
 ----------------------------

-[The Serverless Framework](https://serverless.com/) is an infrastructure management tool specialized on serverless applications.
+[The Serverless Framework](https://serverless.com/) is an infrastructure management tool focused on serverless applications.
 It works across cloud providers (AWS support is the strongest though) and only exposes features related to building applications with cloud functions.

-The benefit is that it's much more consise.
+The benefit is that it's much more concise.
 Once again, the tool is using YAML to define the templates, here is the snippet from [Serverless URL Shortener](https://github.com/danielireson/serverless-url-shortener) example:

 ``` yaml
 functions: